KnightOS/KnightOS/docs/kernel/general/filesystem.md

 begin to clear unused sections.
 One sector at a time, copy each DAT sector to the swap sector.
 Inspect kernel garbage and only copy the spoken-for sections back to the disk.

+Once the DAT is cleaned up, cleaning up the FAT is simple.
+Copy each sector to the swap sector, and only copy back entries that have not expired (such as deleted files).

 **Note**: Kernel garbage can store usage information about *all* sectors on all calculators except for the CSE.

 Garbage collection is to be done with interrupts disabled during the entire operation.